 - If you have two thick wires, you may be able to use a smart thermostat with an adaptor just for high-voltage systems.
 Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to install new wiring.

 Do Nest or ecobee Need a C Wire?

 ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
-So, you’re good if you don’t have a thermostat C wire.
+So, you’re covered if you don’t have a thermostat C wire.

-Depend on Rescue Heating & Air for Your Smart Thermostat Installation Needs
+Rely on Rescue Heating & Air for Your Smart Thermostat Installation Needs